JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 ## Building UI from Actions

-If a plugin needs to include a toolbar or popup menu built from a group of actions in its user interface, that is accomplished through [`ActionPopupMenu`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionPopupMenu.java) and [`ActionToolbar`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionToolbar.java).
+If a plugin needs to include a toolbar or popup menu built from a group of actions in its user interface, that is achieved through [`ActionPopupMenu`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionPopupMenu.java) and [`ActionToolbar`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionToolbar.java).
 These objects can be created through calls to the `ActionManager.createActionPopupMenu()` and `createActionToolbar()` methods.
 To get a Swing component from such an object, call the respective `getComponent()` method.